 To interpolate in the forward and backward direction, use limit_direction=’both’:

-Imputation seems convenient and relatively simple, and there are many methods to choose from.
-As you can see from this discussion, there are also many issues and pitfalls.
-Besides introducing potential bias by imputing with bad values, an important issue is the level of uncertainty associated with imputed values.
 Unless the data were measured with error or entered incorrectly, you have confidence in the observed values.
 You cannot have the same level of confidence in the imputed values.
 The imputed values are estimates based on processes that involve randomness.
 One source of randomness is that our data represents a random sample—a different set of data gives a different estimate for the missing value.
 Another source of randomness is the imputation method itself.
 For example, hot-deck imputation chooses the imputed value based on randomly selected observations with complete data.
+Matrix imputation is a low-rank approximation.
+Regression imputation uses a statistical model to predict missing values.

-Accounting for these multiple levels of uncertainty is non-trivial.
-If you pass imputed data to any statistical algorithm, it will assume that all values are known with the same level of confidence.
 There are ways to take imputation uncertainty into account.
 You can assign weights to the observations where the weight is proportional to your level of confidence.
 Assigning smaller weights to imputed values reduces their impact on the analysis.
 A better approach is to use bootstrap techniques to capture the true uncertainty and bias in the quantities derived from imputed data.
 This is more computer intensive than a weighted analysis but very doable with today’s computing power.

 Definition: Bootstrap